ziy900409/ziy900409/README.md

 - Hi, I’m @ziy900409.
 - I’m interested in Kinematic, Kinetic of human movement and Sport informatic.
 Especially in Football and Badminton match analysis.
-- I’m currently learning Sport Biomechanics, Computer Vision and Mechine Learning
+- I’m currently learning Sports Biomechanics, Computer Vision, and Machine Learning
-- I’m looking to collaborate on ...

 - How to reach me: Twitter: @HsinYang5566

 <!---